Rape in Egypt: Security forces

 There are incidents in which military men had raped a civilian.
 In April 2014, it was reported that the Egyptian police were using rape as a weapon against the political dissidents.
 In relation to this report, one of the victims had raised the issue during the first judicial hearing, although the victim's complaint was ignored.

 Child sexual abuse

 A survey of male and female students at Sohag University found an overall child sexual abuse prevalence of 29.8%, with the rate for females (37.8%) being higher than that for males (21.2%).
 Hugging and kissing in a way that disturbed the victim were the most reported type of child sexual abuse.
 76.1% of the abuse was not disclosed to another party.

 Child rape as a form of punishment has been reported.

-Egypt remains one of the most common countries for forced marriage as well as child marriage, along with Saudi Arabia and Yemen.
 An Egyptian TV series named Burying Girls Alive, shown on one of the satellite channels during Ramadan, shows an old man simply buying a teenage girl by taking advantage of poverty.

 The high rate of rape and abduction of Coptic children by Islamists has also been documented both during President Morsi's rule.